 Additional Information

-This table lists the selected industry’s downstream industries.
-These industries rely on the selected industry’s products to manufacture goods or provide services.
-If the industry experiences higher costs or reduced supply due to trade policies, downstream industries may face pricing pressures or production slowdowns.
+This table lists the industries that buy products and services from the selected industry.
+If the industry experiences higher costs or reduced supply due to trade policies, buyers may face pricing pressures or production slowdowns.

-This section helps you quickly assess the industry's risk exposure based on tariff policies and global trade conditions.
-Use this summary to identify potential vulnerabilities and determine whether further analysis or strategic adjustments are needed.
+The Buyer and Supplier tables help you quickly assess the industry's risk exposure based on tariff policies and global trade conditions.
+You can use this data to identify potential vulnerabilities and determine whether further analysis or strategic adjustments are needed.

 HS Codes table

 This table includes all HS Codes within the selected industry.
-It indicates previously imposed and newly imposed tariffs for products within specific industries.
+It indicates previously imposed and newly imposed tariffs for the industry’s product categories.

 Settings & Downloads